malmufre/malmufre.github.io/getstarted.md

 ### 2. Rename the repository to `yourusername.github.io`

-This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at http://yourusername.github.io (sometimes it takes a few minutes).
+Click on Settings at the top (the cog icon) and on that page you'll have an option to rename the project (Repository name).
+This will create a website with the Beautiful Jekyll template that will be available at 'https://yourusername.github.io' within a couple minutes .

 <br>